drhsqlite/fossil-mirror/www/rebaseharm.md

 By discarding parentage information, rebase attempts to deceive the reader about how the code actually came together.

-The [Git rebase documentation][gitrebase] admits as much.
-They acknowledge that when you view a repository as record of what actually happened, doing a rebase is "blasphemous" and "you're _lying_ about what actually happened", but then goes on to justify rebase as follows:

->
-_"The opposing point of view is that the commit history is the **story of how your project was made.** You wouldn't publish the first draft of a book, and the manual for how to maintain your software deserves careful editing.
-This is the camp that uses tools like rebase and filter-branch to tell the story in the way that's best for future readers."_

-This counter-argument assumes you must change history in order to enhance readability, which is not true.

-In fairness to the Git documentation authors, changing the project history appears to be the only way to make editorial changes in Git.
-But it does not have to be that way.
-Fossil demonstrates how "the story of your project" can be enhanced without changing the actual history by allowing users to:
+You may be tempted to dismiss this as an anti-Git opinion on a Fossil web site, but it’s spelled out just like that [in the Git rebase documentation][gitrebase].
+It speaks of “lying,” “telling stories,” and “blasphemy.”

+That section of the Git docs is contrasting rebase with merge, which we cover [above](#cap-loss), but Git’s rebase feature is more than just an alternative to merging: it also provides mechanisms for changing the project history in order to make editorial changes.
+Fossil shows that you can get similar effects without modifying historical records, allowing users to:

   1. Edit check-in comments to fix typos or enhance clarity
   2. Attach supplemental notes to check-ins or whole branches
-  3. Cross-reference check-ins with each other, or with wiki, tickets, forum posts, and/or embedded documentation
-  4. Hide ill-conceived or now-unused branches from routine display
+  3. Hide ill-conceived or now-unused branches from routine display
-  5. Fix faulty check-in date/times resulting from misconfigured system clocks
+  4. Fix faulty check-in date/times resulting from misconfigured system clocks
+  5. Cross-reference check-ins with each other, or with wiki, tickets, forum posts, and/or embedded documentation

 …and so forth.

-These changes are accomplished not by removing or modifying existing repository entries, but rather by adding new supplemental records.
+Fossil allows all of this not by removing or modifying existing repository entries, but rather by adding new supplemental records.
-The original incorrect or unclear inputs are preserved and are readily accessible.
-The original history is preserved.
-But for routine display purposes, the more readable edited presentation is provided.

-A repository can be a true and accurate representation of history even without getting everything perfect on the first draft.
-Those are not contradictory goals, at least not in theory.

-Unfortunately, Git does not currently provide the ability to add corrections or clarifications or supplimental notes to historical check-ins.
-Hence, once again,
-rebase can be seen as an attempt to work around limitations of Git.
-Git could be enhanced to support editorial changes to check-ins.
+Fossil keeps the original incorrect or unclear inputs and makes them readily accessible, preserving the original historical record.
+Fossil doesn’t make the user tell counter-factual “stories,” it only allows the user to provide annotations to provide a more readable edited presentation for routine display purposes.

+Git needs rebase because it lacks these annotation facilities.
+Rather than consider rebase a desirable feature missing in Fossil, ask instead why Git lacks support for making editorial changes to check-ins without modifyihng history?
 Wouldn't it be better to fix the version control tool rather than requiring users to fabricate a fictitious project history?

 ## <a name="collapsing"></a>6.0 Collapsing check-ins throws away valuable information